USING IRONSECUREDOC

 Step 2

-Once the IronSecureDoc image has been pulled. we can use the below docker-compose command to run the image into the docker container.
+Once the IronSecureDoc image has been pulled, we can use the following docker-compose command to run the image into the Docker container.

 docker container run --rm -p 8080:8080 -e IronSecureDoc_LicenseKey=<IRONSECUREDOC_LICENSE_KEY> -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest